-Eastern Nazarene College’s small class sizes and faith-based community help students advance their historical interests and career aspirations while also developing their beliefs in a place where both academic and spiritual growth are encouraged and nurtured.
+Eastern Nazarene College’s small class sizes and faith-based community help students advance their historical interests and career aspirations while also developing their beliefs in a place where both academic and spiritual growth is encouraged and nurtured.
+Eastern Nazarene College also has a History Club that meets regularly and plans events and trips.

 History Department Project Archive